S010MON/S010MON/README.md

 ### About Me

-I am a Data Science and Artificial Intelligence student looking long term to work on a machine learning image geolocation program to identify images for OSINT teams.
+I am a Data Science and Artificial Intelligence student looking long term to work on a machine learning image geolocation to identify images for OSINT teams.

 ### Technologies